Save 15% on DuraTool Floor Coaters through 2/14/21! Click here to shop now and save big.

 T-Bar Application Techniques

-We recommend this method for water-based polyurethane finishes.
+We recommend the t-bar method for water-based polyurethane finishes.

 If you’d like to make the switch to a t-bar/roller to apply hardwood floor finish, check out these three important tips before getting started.